tall15421542-lab/ticket-master/README.md

 * `--host`: IP address of ticket service(gateway address in kubernetes deployment).
 * `-a`: number of areas for this event.
 * `--env`: `prod` would dismiss the logging.
-* `--http2`: If present, would send traffic using http2.
+* `--http2`: If present, would send traffic using HTTP/2.
 * `-n`: number of concurrent requests.
-* `-c`: number of http clients.
+* `-c`: number of HTTP clients.
 It aims to solve [lock contention in high concurrency scenarios](https://github.com/tall15421542-lab/ticket-master/blob/main/deployment/k8s-configs/overlays/4-instance-perf/README.md#conclusion).

 ## Profiling
 ### Java application in Kubernetes
-1. Get pod name by `kubectl get pods`.
+1. Get the pod name by `kubectl get pods`.
 2. Enter the pod by `kubectl exec --stdin --tty [POD_NAME]  -- /bin/bash`
 3. Inside the pod:
     1. Download java jdk: